Articmi/ARTFRAMEWORK/README.md

    <li>Support: Active community and detailed documentation to facilitate implementation and use.</li>
 </ul>

-# Note:
+> [!NOTE]
-Any use of ARTFRAMEWORK requires credit to the original creator as acknowledgment of his contribution to the project.
+> Any use of ARTFRAMEWORK requires credit to the original creator as acknowledgment of his contribution to the project.

 # WebSite:
 Visit [Articmi](https://articmi.com/) to learn more and start using ARTFRAMEWORK in your next PHP project.